-The main strength of all our programs is its emphasis on broadening students' knowledge and skills on hands-on experience.
-Students are trained with the support of various laboratories equipped with state-of-the-art teaching equipment.
-The curriculum of all the UG programs has undergone a revamping for serving better the current and future needs of Hong Kong and its surrounding region.
-The establishment of the "Centre for Robotics and Automation" is a successful demonstration for the Department.
-The faculties have published many high quality papers and obtained various grants in the related areas.
-This is making the Department become a well-known institute in Hong Kong and worldwide.
+The main strength of our programmes is the emphasis on broadening students' knowledge and skills through hands-on experience.
+Students are trained with the support of various laboratories fitted with state-of-the-art teaching equipment.
+The curricula of all our undergraduate programmes have been revamped to better serve the current and future needs of Hong Kong and its surrounding region.
+Faculty members have published numerous high-quality papers and obtained various grants in related areas of study.
+This has added greatly to the Department's reputation both in Hong Kong and around the world.